seanjgildea/CoreSpring5CertificationGuide/README.md

 - Read every answer option. ...
 - Answer the questions you know first.
 - Look for *Absolute* and *negative* mentions

+## Feel Free to contribute!

+Let me know if this study guide helped you pass or was informative.
+Starring, forking or following me is much appreciated!
+Good luck!